Lavrentiy Beria: Sexual predation

 At Beria's trial in 1953, it became known that he had committed numerous rapes during the years he was NKVD chief.
 Montefiore concludes that the information "reveals a sexual predator who used his power to indulge himself in obsessive depravity".
 Despite evidence, charges of sexual abuse were disputed by his wife Nina and their son Sergo.

-According to the testimony of Colonel Rafael Semyonovich Sarkisov and Colonel Sardion Nikolaevich Nadaraia – two of Beria's bodyguards – on warm nights during the war, Beria was often driven around Moscow in his limousine.
+According to the testimony of Colonel Semyonovich Sarkisov and Colonel Sardion Nikolaevich Nadaraia – two of Beria's bodyguards – on warm nights during the war, Beria was often driven around Moscow in his limousine.
 He would point out young women that he wanted to be taken to his dacha, where wine and a feast awaited them.
 After dining, Beria would take the women into his soundproofed office and rape them.
 An American report from 1952 quoted a former Muscovite as having "learned from one of Beria's mistresses that it was Beria's habit to order various women to become intimate with him and that he threatened them with prison if they refused".

 His bodyguards reported that their duties included handing each victim a flower bouquet as she left the house.
 Accepting it implied that the sex had been consensual; refusal would mean arrest.
 Sarkisov reported that after one woman rejected Beria's advances and ran out of his office, Sarkisov mistakenly handed her the flowers anyway.
 The enraged Beria declared, "Now, it is not a bouquet, it is a wreath!
 May it rot on your grave!"
 The NKVD arrested the woman the next day.

 According to the historian Amy Knight, rumors about Beria's behavior had been circulating around Moscow, with post-war US embassy employee Edward Ellis Smith claiming that "Beria's escapades were common knowledge among embassy personnel because his house was on the same street as a residence for Americans, and those who lived there saw girls brought to Beria's house late at night in a limousine".

 Women also submitted to Beria's sexual advances in exchange for the promise of freedom for imprisoned relatives.
 In one case, Beria picked up Tatiana Okunevskaya, a well-known Soviet actress, under the pretence of bringing her to perform for the Politburo.
 Instead he took her to his dacha, where he offered to free her father and grandmother from prison if she submitted.
 He then raped her, telling her, "Scream or not, it doesn't matter".
 In fact, Beria knew that Okunevskaya's relatives had been executed months earlier.
-Okunevskaya was arrested shortly afterwards and sentenced to solitary confinement in the gulag, which she survived.
+Okunevskaya was arrested shortly afterwards and sentenced to solitary confinement in the Gulag, which she survived.